AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/precompiles.md

 All precompiles in the address range `ENCRYPTION_PRECOMPILE_ADDRESS_RANGE` are reserved for encryption and tagging.
 Application contracts can expected to call into these contracts with note plaintext, recipients, and public keys.
 To facilitate forward compatibility, all unassigned addresses within the range expose the functions below as no-ops, meaning that no actions will be executed when calling into them.

 All functions in these precompiles accept a `PublicKeys` struct which contains the user advertised public keys.
+INSERTING TEXT IN THE MIDDLE OF THIS THING.
 The structure of each of the public keys included can change from one encryption method to another, with the exception of the `nullifier_key` which is always restricted to a single field element.
 For forward compatibility, the precompiles interface accepts a hash of the public keys, which can be expanded within each method via an oracle call.

 ```
 struct PublicKeys: